This article may contain compensated links. See our full disclosure here

 Citizens of the United States, Canada, Australia, United Kingdom and New Zealand qualify for a 90 day tourist visa on arrival.
 All other nationalities should check this Italian government website.

-Now more than ever it is important to take out trip insurance.
+Now more than ever it is important to consider taking out trip insurance.
 Apart from the costs of cancelation and theft, the most important reason to purchase trip insurance for Italy is to cover emergency health and repatriation costs should you have an accident or become ill.
-We use World Nomads Insurance which is great for travelers under 65 > click here to get a quote for your trip

 To learn more about why you should insure your trip to Italy click here.